dbradley771/hi/README.md

-# twd
+# hi
-How far behind David is on The Walking Dead
+How far behind David is on Hello Internet